 Tracy: My goal by the end of this course is that each clinician feels empowered and full of ideas about how to critically think about and treat patients with pelvic pain using the latest pain science research and biopsychosocial considerations.
 It provides a way to consider clinical cases and even the best language to use to facilitate autonomy and decrease nocebic information.

 PG: Fantastic!
-I know that so many feel the way I do about your course and I’m so excited for this next group that will be able to attend in Los Gatos, CA on August 3-4.
+I know that so many feel the way I do about your course and I’m so excited those who will be catching this course in the future!